Drone-archaeology-bonn/YOLO_Archaeology/README.md

 # Dataloader

 # Preparation

+* The original data gets split using Gridsplitter in QGis, we receive two folders:
+    * "split_images" containing all the splitted imges as TIFF files
+    * "split_features" containing all the splitted features as Shapefiles

-Make sure that all the folders in split_features are 5 digits long, if not do in the console:
+* Make sure that all the folders in "split_features" are 5 digits long, if not do in the console:

 ```console
 mkdir Not_five